Posted by Maurice Malone on 5th May 2020

 "Help!
-A tailor butchered my jeans," are words often expressed to us from those with coveted selvedge jeans who put their faith in traditional tailors and local dry cleaners.
-"Can they be fixed," they ask?
-Unfortunately, some people learn the hard way that do-it-yourself (DIY) and tailoring techniques for dress pants don't work correctly, or look appealing, before coming to us for professional denim work.
+A tailor butchered my jeans," are words often expressed to us from those with coveted selvage jeans who put their faith in traditional tailors and local dry cleaners.
+As well, some people learn the hard way that do-it-yourself (DIY) and dress pant tailoring techniques don't work correctly, or look appealing on jeans before coming to us for professional denim alterations.

 With the following images, we will take you through the step-by-step process of undoing a bad tapering job and re-sewing the jeans correctly.
-We pick-up the process after removing the hem and inseam darts.
+We pick up the process below after removing the hem and inseam darts:

 Step 1:

-We took apart the outseam which was a glaring eyesore to anyone who knows selvedge denim, so it could be sewn back together with a proper 1/2" seam allowance.
-Making matters worse, it was mind-boggling to find the previous tailor tapered the outseam up past the pocket bags, into the hip area.
+We took apart the outseam, which was a glaring eyesore to anyone who knows selvage denim.
+The goal: sew it back together with a proper 1/2" seam allowance.
+Making this job worse, the previous tailor tapered the outseam, up past the pocket bags and into the hip area.

 Step 2: